alessandrocornacchia/alessandrocornacchia/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on ... very complex system engineering :v:
+- 🔭 I’m currently working on ... miscellaneous and puzzling dsitributed system engineering :v:
 - 🌱 I’m currently learning ...
 [Dask](https://docs.dask.org/en/stable/) and [LangGraph](https://langchain-ai.github.io/langgraph/)
 - 👯 I’m looking to collaborate on multi-agent LLMs projects to aid humans in the daunting troubleshooting of microservices apps
 - 💬 Ask me about ... repairing your bike :bicyclist: (or manage your Ansible cluster)